 Hatch forecasts that the gap between Midtown and the West End will widen over the next five years.
 By 2025, Midtown’s economy will be worth £24.9bn, compared to £22.7bn for the West End.
 By then, the City economy will be valued at £88.1bn.

-Hatch’s research was commissioned by BEE Midtown, a business network for 400 companies based in the area.
+Hatch’s research was commissioned by Midtown BID, a business network for 400 companies based in the area.
 Midtown covers an area of London that comprises most of the postcode districts of WC1 and EC1.

 The basis for the estimates is economic output data for local authority areas across the country published by the Office for National Statistics (ONS), the producer of official statistics for the UK.